Grindr: Talk shows

-On the February 24, 2015 episode of Conan, host Conan O'Brien and guest Billy Eichner made a Grindr profile for O'Brien.
-Together they browsed many profiles and sent out messages before ultimately asking one man to meet up in person.
-They headed out in O'Brien's Cher and Liza Minnelli-themed "Grindr van" and met up with O'Brien's match in a public place.
-O'Brien closed the segment by thanking Grindr for the new friendship.

 In a July 2015 interview, American actor Rob Lowe was asked if he was concerned that people would confuse his upcoming leading role in the legal comedy television series The Grinder for being on the app Grindr.
 Lowe answered, "It could be a good thing!
 I'm very current.
 I'm culturally significant.
 I could be on the Grindr app."

 In November 2015, Lowe appeared on Jimmy Kimmel Live and advertised the Grindr app as "a neat networking app that lets guys who like watching The Grinder meet with other guys in their area who also like watching The Grinder, so they can meet up to watch The Grinder together!"
 He explained, "You just open the app and scroll through hundreds of men nearby who share your passion for bold network comedy."
 Lowe quickly found a match in the app and proclaimed "Oh this guy's DTF.
 So am I!
 Definite Television Fan," he clarifies.
 When his new acquaintance arrives in a leather vest and leather shorts, carrying lubricant and a banana, it becomes clear that the two had very different intentions for their evening together.
 "So," Lowe says, "if you like The Grinder, download the app today, and you, too, can make a new friend."